gfads/controllers/README.md

-# OnOffController
+# Controllers

-This repository contains the code to use a `OnOffController` and also a class called `Controller` was created to be able to create general controllers in the future.
+This repository contains: `OnOffController` and `PidController`.
+It also contains a class called `Controller` was created to be able to create general controllers in the future.

 ## Build